ALANVF/Star-lang-specification/concepts/categories/categories.md

 Core[say: 0.5[Fraction]]              ;=> error!
 ```

-That didn't work because in Star, categories have to be imported in order to be used.
+That didn't work because in Star, categories have to be imported in order to be used implictly.
 This prevents unnecessary "monkey-patching" frequently used in languages such as Ruby and JavaScript.
 What this instead does is that it encourages programmers to only extend classes when it'll actually be useful (hopefully).